 Similarly, you might want to splurge too.
 I’m not saying buy everything in the duty-free shop, but if there’s something you feel will make your flight better then maybe look into it.
 That could be buying that neck pillow from that airport store, or staying at a nice hotel on your overnight layover.
 If there’s a little splurge (that you can still afford) that will take your airport and flight experience from grumpy to calm and happy, then it might be worth it.

 The last thing you want on a trip is to be at an airport, but it’s part of travel.
 Be patient and calm, especially if there is a situation that’s causing problems such as a flight delay, a strike or bad weather.
-Of course, it’s also important to know your passenger rights (check with your airline carrier) in the case of delays, but screaming curse words at the flight attendants or gate agents probably won’t do you any good.
+It’s also important to know your passenger rights (check with your airline carrier) in the case of delays, but screaming curse words at the flight attendants or gate agents probably won’t do you any good.
 Be calm, but assertive if you find you aren’t getting help you need.
 I’ve learned with traveling that things don’t always go as planned, but you will get to where you’re going.
 Just breathe.

 What Are Your Tips for An Awesome Flight?